-Image of Stadium to go here.

-Principles;
+All existing and meanwhile amenity and facilities relating to sporting activity will be retained and/or reprovided on site within the boundary of the SPD.
+Any loss or reprovision off site will need to be justified against all the relevant policies as set out in the NPPF, Mayor's London Plan and Lewisham's Core Strategy and Local Plan.

-To retain Millwall Football Stadium;

-To retain the facilities of The Lions Centre for the benefit of local people;

-To significantly improve and enhance the Stadium, including its external fabric and facilities, and to encourage complementary uses, such as new up to date banqueting and conferencing spaces, for use every day as befits a cultural hub at the heart of this important Development Area;

-To facilitate access to and from the Stadium and across the whole Development Area, including a direct route between South Bermondsey station and Surrey Canal Road station and bus interchange, by removing the perimeter fencing and providing new public open space in front of the Stadium that is publicly accessible every day, allowing also for any egress and access safety requirements to the stadium.

-To ideally elevate the public realm by way of a raised piazza so as to provide car and coach parking out of sight beneath, which in turn will provide safe access to the Stadium for VIP guests and players on Event Days, and prioritise pedestrians at the upper level;
+- 1. To retain Millwall Football Stadium. - 2.
+To retain the facilities of The Lions Centre for the benefit of local people. - 3.
+To significantly improve and enhance the Stadium, including its external fabric and facilities, and to encourage complementary uses, such as new up to date banqueting and conferencing spaces, for use every day as befits a cultural hub at the heart of this important Development Area. - 4.
+To facilitate access to and from the Stadium and across the whole Development Area, including a direct route between South Bermondsey station and Surrey Canal Road station and bus interchange, by removing the perimeter fencing and providing new public open space in front of the Stadium that is publicly accessible every day, allowing also for any egress and access safety requirements to the stadium. - 5.
+To ideally elevate the public realm by way of a raised piazza so as to provide car and coach parking out of sight beneath, which in turn will provide safe access to the Stadium for VIP guests and players on Event Days, and prioritise pedestrian access at all times on the upper level.

-To provide a new area for outside broadcasting facilities to the east of the stadium to satisfy English Premier League regulations and TV requirements.

-To preserve the Millwall Memorial for Stadium Events on MFC Land with the potential for additional buildings elsewhere within this character area, for a mix of uses including residential;

-To animate the surrounding streets for example through the introduction of complementary commercial spaces such as sports retail or Football Club merchandising units or food and drink premises fronting;

-To provide a new building in the south west corner of the MFC land.
+- 6. To provide a new area for outside broadcasting facilities to the east of the stadium to satisfy English Premier League regulations and TV requirements. - To preserve the Millwall Memorial for Stadium Events on MFC Land with the potential for additional buildings elsewhere within this character area, for a mix of uses including residential. - 8.
+To animate the surrounding streets for example through the introduction of complementary commercial spaces such as sports retail or Football Club merchandising units or food and drink premises fronting Stockholm Road and Bolina Road. - 9.
+To provide a new building in the south west corner of the MFC land. - 10.
 To provide all car, service and coach parking associated with the operation of the stadium and any other development as noted in point 7.

-Place holder for image of stadium.
+Fig.37 Illustrative example of an enhanced and expanded stadium